 Monday 28 September – Loch Tummel, Aberfeldy, Glencoe to Oban.
 Departing at 9.30am from the Dunkeld House Hotel, we head westwards across the Highlands past Loch Tummel (where will we pause to look at the fabulous “Queen’s View”) and Tummel Bridge where Mendelssohn spent a rain-soaked night on 3 August 1829, and over the hills to Aberfeldy where we will stop for lunch under your own arrangements and explore the Falls of Moness (sketched by Mendelssohn, and also made famous by Robert Burns in his poem, The Birks of Aberfeldy).
-In the afternoon we will drive on past Loch Tay and Glencoe where we will stop at the Glencoe Visitor Centre with its exhibition on the Massacre of 1692, arriving in Oban to check into the Oban Bay Hotel where we will have dinner together.
+In the afternoon we will drive on past Loch Tay and Crianlarich to check in and dinner together at the Dalmally Muthu Hotel where we will stay for one night.

 Thursday 1 October – Return to Edinburgh.
 Up early to travel from Iona back across the Isle of Mull to catch the ferry back to Oban and from there continue on the final leg of our journey back to Edinburgh through passes and glens, and along the shores of beautiful lochs.
 We travel via Taynuilt and along the Pass of Brander which hugs the northern shore of Loch Awe, to Inveraray where we will have lunch together at the Inveraray Inn.
 Skirting Loch Fyne, we then head down the beautiful western shore of the Bonny, Bonny Banks of Loch Lomond, stopping at the Cameron House Hotel on the southern shore of the Loch, affording us the same views that Mendelssohn sketched in 1829.
 We will have tea at the Boathouse Restaurant and then return to Edinburgh via Stirling, arriving at around 6.30pm and checking in to the Macdonald Holyrood Hotel for one night.
 Dinner followed by a farewell Ceilidh (pronounced "Kaylee") which will include music, dancing and poetry reading.